-What metaphor(s) were helpful to you?
+What metaphor(s) was helpful to you?
 Can you think of one that would apply to your life right now?

-Verbalizing spiritual gifts we have received often brings clarity to them.
-Name a gift God has given you and a friend(trait, quality, skill) for which you are grateful.
+Naming spiritual gifts we have received often brings clarity to them.
+Name a gift God has given you and/or a trait, quality, skill for which you are grateful.

 Who has been an encourager to you in your faith development and why?